AdobeDocs/genstudio.en/help/user-guide/content/use-templates.md

 # Work with Templates

-Templates are used to generate consistent content for emails and social media ads.
-They significantly reduce the time and effort required to generate new content by providing a starting point that includes pre-configured layouts and design elements.
+GenStudio templates are essential for enabling content creators to quickly produce consistent on-brand marketing content.
+Using templates significantly reduces the time and effort required to generate new content by providing a starting point that includes pre-configured layouts and design elements.

+This guide provides detailed information on how to prepare templates various content channels in GenStudio.

 ## Upload a template